 This resource shares guidelines and suggestions for providing feedback in online courses, as well as links to useful materials, such as rubrics, for the grading process.

-Effective learning activities help students achieve the learning objectives of the class/course, prepare them for higher-stakes assessment, and build class community.
-Read on for has principles for designing learning activities and concrete examples for individuals/small groups and various course types.
+Effective learning activities help students achieve the learning objectives of the course, prepare them for higher-stakes assessment, and build class community.
+This resource outlines principles for designing learning activities that promote engagement in the online environment.

 Facilitating Class Discussions Online